playground-live/pghub-auto_assign/README.md

 ## Code of Conduct

-Everyone interacting in the Pghub::Assign project’s codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct](https://github.com/[USERNAME]/pghub-assign/blob/master/CODE_OF_CONDUCT.md).
+Everyone interacting in the Pghub::AutoAssign project’s codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct](https://github.com/[USERNAME]/pghub-auto_assign/blob/master/CODE_OF_CONDUCT.md).